claritylab/lucida/tools/README.md

 ## Notes

-1. This setup is for Ubuntu 14.04.
+1. This setup has been tested for Ubuntu 14.04.

 2. Each script performs a simple check on whether the package is installed.
 If for some reason the installation failed, or the simple check